A Former Fox News Host Claims Trump Tried To Kiss Her Against Her Will

 “At the time I was not offended by it, I thought he was a single man and leaned in for a kiss.
 Now I have matured I think I would say, ‘Whoa, no,’ but at the time I was younger and I was a little shocked.
 I thought maybe he didn’t mean to do it, but I was kind of making excuses.”

 Trump, who would have been married to Melania by that time, even made light of the situation years later when he was a guest on Huddy’s Fox morning show, saying “I tried hitting on her, but she blew me off.”
-Huddy eventually left Fox News after receiving a settlement due to a complaint of sexual harassment made against Bill O’Reilly.
+Huddy eventually left the New York local Fox affiliate WNYW after receiving a settlement due to a complaint of sexual harassment made against Bill O’Reilly.

 These allegations are remarkably similar to the ones made against Senator Al Franken, who will resign in the coming weeks due to accusations of misconduct and pressure from his fellow Democrats.